Filming Protocols of the International Seabed Authority

 Damage to property

-• Members of the media are fully responsible for all damages to the Conference Centre or the Secretariat occurring as a result of its filming activities, and for paying for all repairs deemed necessary.
+• Members of the media are fully responsible for all damages to the JCC or the Secretariat occurring as a result of its filming activities and for paying for all repairs deemed necessary.

 Use of images and footage

-• The media outlet or photographer is authorised to use film and photographs shot at the Conference Centre in print media, on a website, or in other promotional materials with the understanding that this respect the copyright of ISA logo and emblem which requires prior authorization of the ISA Secretariat for any use.
+• The media outlet or photographer is authorized to use film and photographs shot at the JCC in print media, on a website, or in other promotional materials with the understanding that this respects the copyright of the Authority’s logo and emblem, which requires the prior authorization of the Secretariat for any use.

 Termination of the filming